wp-plugins/simple-background-manager/readme.txt

 == Description ==

-By installing and activating Simple Background Manager, the plugin will add 1 page on Wordpress admin and a metabox to post/page form.
+The plugin will add 1 page on Wordpress admin and a metabox to post/page form.
 The settings page located below Settings menu of Wordpress with label "Simple Background Manager", this page helps you manage the support of post types of plugin.
+The metabox is located on side panel below the post/page attributes, just pick the color or upload the image.
+Then save changes and see the difference in action by previewing the post/page.

 No work/coding is required by user end.

-Just pick the color or upload the image and update changes then see the change in action by previewing the post/page.

 == Installation ==